4 min

 Once you've found one or more potential suppliers, it's time to list all items needed to service septic tanks.
 Everything from heavy-duty vacuum trucks to protective gear such as gloves should be included in this list.

-Don’t forget to include septic business management software, field service apps, and professional marketing tools.
+Don’t forget to include septic business management software, free work order app, and professional marketing tools.
 They are an absolute must for septic businesses to stay competitive and meet customer expectations.

 Shop For Used Equipment When Possible